Git Stash

 • Remove your stash

-Use it with caution, it maybe is difficult to revert.
+Use it with caution, it may be difficult to revert.
 The only way to revert it is if you didn't close the terminal after deleting the stash.

 If you no longer need a particular stash, you can delete it with: $ git stash drop <stash_id>.
 Or you can delete all of your stashes from the repo with: $ git stash clear.